What Describes The Specific Information About A Policy

 Procedural Information

 Procedural policy information describes the specific steps and processes that stakeholders must follow.
-Consider this: this section transforms abstract principles into actionable steps.
+This section transforms abstract principles into actionable steps.
 Good procedural information is clear, sequential, and accounts for various scenarios that might arise.

 When describing procedural information, consider including: